alcatraz/Alcatraz/CONTRIBUTING.md

 ## Coding Style

-- Put the opening bracket of a method implementation on the same line as the signature
+- BSD brackets (on the same line as the method signature)
-- Avoid adding comments in the code detailing the changes, and instead add them to the Pull Request description and code comments
+- _Avoid_ adding comments in the code detailing the changes, use Github issues instead

 ## UI Changes